 Remove the baked meatballs from the oven, pour the prepared sauce and sprinkle some roughly torn fresh thyme.
 Pop it back into the oven and bake for another 8-10 minutes ensuring meatballs should not be dry or overcooked.

-Serve the meatballs topped with sauce over your favorite rice, quinoa, pasta along with a side salad or mashed potatoes and enjoy!
+Serve the meatballs topped with sauce over your favorite rice, quinoa, pasta along with a side salad and enjoy!

 Chilled ground turkey : All of the ingredients are chilled except for the melted butter.